IsolationKernel/ikpykit/doc/index.rst

-..
-IsoML documentation master file, created by sphinx-quickstart on Mon Jan 18 14:44:12 2016.
+.. isoml documentation master file, created by sphinx-quickstart on Mon Jan 18 14:44:12 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.